sgohlke/ricotte-api/README.md

 When ready you can use the links provided by Deno Deploy to access you application.
-If a new change is pushed to the branch you selected above a new deployment will automatically be triggered.
+If a new change is pushed to the branch you selected above a new deployment will automatically be triggered. aaa